-3. 2.5-Year modified curriculum
+O. 2.5-Year Modified Curriculum

-Before the commencement of the second year of SCALE, SCALE students may petition the Associate Dean for SCALE to participate in the 2.5-year modified curriculum.
+Before commencing the second year of SCALE, SCALE students may petition the Associate Dean for SCALE to participate in the 2.5-year modified curriculum.
 Under the modified curriculum, students will take fewer units during their second year of SCALE.
 Students will complete the remainder of the units required to graduate during an additional semester of fall courses and be eligible to graduate in December.
 Additional tuition will not be charged to accommodate the modified curriculum.